 Some groups have better mental health.
 For example:

-- suicidal thoughts and self-harm were less common in Asian people than White people.
+- suicidal thoughts and self-harm were less common in Asian people than in White people

-- mental ill-health is lower among Chinese people than White people
+- mental ill-health is lower among Chinese people than among White people

 What can affect the mental health of people from BAME communities?